zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 508.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, an 8- to 10-page guide that will help you im prove your English even faster.
+Go there to download a Learning Guide for this episode, an 8- to 10-page guide that will help you im prove your English even faster.
 Better yet, become a Learning Guide member.
 Or, if you’d like to support us with a donation, you can do that on our website as we ll.

 This episode is called “Regretting Past Actions.”
 It’s a d ialogue between Dennis and Nora using vocabulary about being sorry for things tha t you did.
 Let’s get started.